-Water Parks, Spray Grounds and Public Pools in Southeast Michigan
+Water Parks, Spray Grounds, Public Pools in Southeast Michigan

-Water slides, lazy rivers and more: These family spots are turbo summer fun for parents and kids in Macomb, Oakland, Washtenaw and Wayne counties
+Water slides, lazy rivers and more: These family spots offer summer 2014 fun for parents and kids in Macomb, Oakland, Washtenaw and Wayne counties

 (page 2 of 3)

 - Address: 31300 Metropolitan Parkway, Harrison Township

 - Hours (2014): 11 a.m.-7 p.m.
 Memorial Day weekend-Labor Day weekend

 - Costs (2014): free/Spray 'n' Play, $4/per person for pool; add Huron-Clinton Metroparks vehicle pass: $7/daily, $30/annual